New Owners Of 'Sports Illustrated' Set Massive Layoffs, Journalists Rebel

 "That's all we can say right now.
 We're really, really sorry.
 And you have as much information as we do," Cannella says, on the recording.
 "The anger, I understand it.
 I'd also be angry.
 We just ask for a little bit of patience as we try to find out what's going on."

 Until the meeting with Maven executives, the question of who controls the magazine had not been clear, as it has been subject to a series of major transactions in a short period of time: Meredith Corp. bought SI last year along with other Time Inc. titles and then sold the magazine in late May 2019 to a brand and marketing firm called Authentic Brands Group.
 Meredith, a major newspaper publisher, was set to operate Sports Illustrated for two years.
 Several weeks later, in June, Authentic Brands struck a licensing deal cutting Meredith's involvement short and giving Maven the right to operate the publication for up to 100 years.
-But that deal appears not yet to have been finalized.
+But that deal was only finalized on Thursday.

+Meredith confirmed to NPR that Authentic Brands finished the transfer of editorial control of Sports Illustrated to Maven from Meredith, its formal owner.
+And according to Meredith, the layoffs it announced were conducted at Maven's behest.

+"As the new licensor of ...
+Sports Illustrated, Maven made the Sports Illustrated personnel decisions that Meredith communicated to the SI employees today," Meredith said in a statement.
+"Going forward, the remaining SI employees will work at the direction and at the pleasure of Maven."

-NPR is seeking comment from Authentic Brands, Maven, and Meredith Corp.
+NPR is seeking comment from Authentic Brands and Maven.